bryanknox/azure-static-website-deploy-with-az-powershell/README.md

 The script will output information that is needed to to set up the DNS for the static website's custom domain for the environment.

 ## Upload Static Website Content for the Environment
-Use the following PowerShell command to upload the static website's content to Azure Storage for a specific environment.
+Upload the static website's content to Azure Storage in a specific environment by using the following PowerShell command.

 PowerShell:
 ```
 ./Upload-Files-to-Static-Website.ps1
 ```

-NOTE: It may take a while before newly uploaded content is available on the CDN.
+> NOTE: It may take a while before newly uploaded content is available on the CDN.
 It should be immediately available in Azure Storage.

 ## Test the Static Website in Azure Storage for the Environment
 Browse to the "Storage URL" output by the provisioning or upload scripts to test that the static website is being serviced from Azure Storage.

 ## Add CNAME Records in DNS for the Environment
 Create CNAME records in DNS at your DNS provider's website.

 You should create both a `cdnverify` CNAME record and a permanent CNAME record.
 The source and content of the `cdnverify` CNAME record are the same as permanent CNAME record, but they are prefixed with `cdnverify.`.